 Urizen magical traditions

-The mountains of Urizen are rich in raw magical resources but they are even more rich in lore and recorded knowledge.
-There are libraries here that have been collected and expanded over five hundred years, but the magicians don’t rest on their laurels; they quest constantly to improve and increase their understanding of magic.
+When a citizen of the Empire thinks of the Urizen, it’s usually a magician they imagine.
+Whether a priest, a soldier or a merchant, it is quite common for an Urizeni to know an incantation or the fundamentals of a magical lore.
+The mountains of Urizen are rich in raw magical resources, but they are even more rich in lore and recorded knowledge.
+There are libraries here that have been collected and expanded over five hundred years, but the Urizeni don’t rest on their laurels; they quest constantly to improve and increase their understanding of magic.

 The stargazers maintain that the realms can be a positive influence on the world, but only so long as no one realm dominates the others.
 All six realms possess qualities that are valuable, especially in moderation.
 Many stargazers perform experiments designed to create balance between the influence of the realms, or to highlight positive elements rather than negative.
 The ultimate goal is to create a fabled state they variously call “celestial harmony” or “the omnihedron” that will help usher in a state of perfection on the mortal realm.